To stay competitive in today’s economy, companies continue to look overseas to expand their customer base and diversify their workforce.

-- Inadequate Technology Infrastructure.
-Your global employees must be set up to work as efficiently as your domestic ones.
+- Inadequate Technology Infrastructure. your supported employees must be set up to work as efficiently as your domestic ones.
 Ensure that your global team has access to proper connectivity; cloud-based information sharing systems; and a support channel that operates in their time zones.

 While not an exhaustive list, these points help you understand the challenges your international teams face and reinforce your commitment to providing solutions.

 One of the biggest hurdles that international teams face is feeling disconnected.
 Ultimately, all groups yearn to connect through shared goals and trust that their colleagues have their backs when it comes to workload and responsibility.
 In fact, 92% of HR professionals report that a compassionate workplace is an essential factor for employee retention.